fahimfaisaal/settle-map/README.md

 ### Get live response by listening events

-Get response on resolve any item immediettly
+Get response on resolve any item immediately

 ```ts
 settled.on("resolve", ({ value, index }) => {